|About: Due to their strong hunting instinct, cats are at risk of snake bites or be prey to large constrictor snakes.Symptoms:

 The best way to avoid snakes in your garden is to provide an environment which isn’t attractive to snakes.

-Avoid rockeries, which provide an excellent habitat for snakes to hide.
+- Avoid rockeries, which provide excellent habitat for snakes to hide.

-Contact your local wildlife group or a licensed snake catcher.
+Contact your local wildlife group (WIRES in Australia) or a licensed snake catcher.
 Do not attempt to catch or kill the snake.